US Issues Travel Advisory for Bangladesh, Cites Civil Unrest, Terror Threat

 Protests led by student groups erupted weeks ago across Bangladesh, over a quota system reserving up to 30 percent of government jobs for relatives of 1971 war veterans.

-Bangladeshi authorities have not provided official casualty figures.
+Bangladeshi authorities haven’t provided official casualty figures.

 “U.S. citizens should practice vigilance and reconsider their travel plans.
 Shelter in place if near affected areas.
 You should avoid demonstrations and exercise caution in the vicinity of any large gatherings,” the embassy said in the statement, adding that it would be providing only limited services as mission staff have been instructed to shelter in place.

-Both the travel advisory and the U.S. Embassy statement urged Americans in Bangladesh to avoid large crowds and protests, and shelter in place when necessary.
+Both the travel advisory and the U.S. Embassy statement urged Americans in Bangladesh to avoid large crowds and protests, and to shelter in place when necessary.

-U.S. citizens were also urged to monitor local news if available for security-related developments and to remain vigilant and always carry a charged cell phone for emergency communications.
+U.S. citizens also were urged to monitor local news if available for security-related developments and to remain vigilant and always carry a charged cell phone for emergency communications.

 There have been reports that the Bangladeshi government had blocked mobile and internet services, with some TV channels being taken off the air and most local newspaper websites down.